 Imagine going to boil some water, and suddenly your kettle sprouts legs and runs away.
 Or turning a light on, to find your paper lampshade grinning at you and waggling a long tongue.
 You might have a spirit problem, but these are no ordinary poltergeists.
 Meet the tsukumogami!

 Tsukumogami is the collective name given to a type of yōkai (Japanese spirits or monsters) which are haunted household objects.
 It’s a Shinto belief that everything has a spirit, so this means that in Japanese folklore it’s possible for inanimate objects to become sentient.
 The transformation occurs on their one-hundredth birthday.
 In Japanese folklore, after serving people for a century inanimate objects gain souls.
 If the object has been mistreated in that century, it becomes vengeful and causes havoc for its current owner.
 So if you buy second-hand things, beware!
 If their previous owner was unkind, unfortunately you’re the one they’ll unleash their wrath on.
 Tsukumogami’s powers range from mildly irritating to murderous, and they are known for teaming up to maximise their scare factor.
 They also like to wander the streets at night to meet others of their kind.

 目目連 Mokumokuren (watchful paper screens)

 Japanese-style houses feature room dividers called shōji, which are paper screens.
-If there are holes in the shōji, then ghostly eyes can fill them and watch the residents of the house.
+If there are holes in the shōji, ghostly eyes can fill them and watch the residents of the house.
 These are called mokumokuren, and although harmless they are very creepy.
 Mokumokuren literally translates as ‘many eyes.’
 They are one of the staple inhabitants of any haunted Japanese house.
 Thankfully it’s easy to get rid of them; all you have to do is repair the holes and then the spirits can no longer stay in them.